Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$: Background

-which is the amount of water that enters into $\O$ along $\G^1$ according to the stream $\v \sigma$.
-Nozawa investigates the behaviour of the maximal flow over all admissible continuous streams, i.e., he considers the following continuous max-flow problem:
+which is the amount of water that enters into $\O$ along $\G^1$ according to the stream~$\vec\sigma$.
+Nozawa investigates the behavior of the maximal flow over all admissible continuous streams; that is, he considers the following continuous max-flow problem: {\fontsize{10.3}{12.6}{\selectfont }} Any vector field $\vec\sigma\in L^\infty(\O\rightarrow\RR^d, \L^d)$ can be extended to $\RR^d$ by defining $\vec\sigma= 0 $ $\L ^d$-a.e. on $\O^c$.
+Thus the previous variational problem can be rewritten as